When You Are Seriously Depressed… Suicide Can Seem Like an Option

 Based on these new discoveries, many major pharmaceutical companies have been “rethinking” how to treat these difficult conditions with more effective medications.
 A major breakthrough came in 2000 when it was discovered that an older medication, an anesthetic drug called ketamine, used for over 50 years may be the key to reversing this process.
 The race is now on, trying to find a new medication, like ketamine, that will effectively restore these lost or “turned-off” connections caused by excessive glutamate.

-Many believe that we may have found a potential new treatment - called esketamine.
-Janssen, a division of Johnson and Johnson Pharmaceuticals, is about to get FDA approval for the first ketamine-based drug, esketamine or S-ketamine, in a new nasal spray formulation that they will market as Spravato.
+Many believe that we may have found a convenient new treatment - called esketamine.
+Janssen, a division of Johnson and Johnson Pharmaceuticals, has recently obtained FDA approval for the first ketamine-based drug, esketamine or S-ketamine, in a new nasal spray formulation that they will market as Spravato.
 The hope is that Spravato (esketamine) will “revolutionize” the way depression and other mood disorders are now treated with a much more effective alternative to conventional antidepressant medications.

 While some of the esketamine test results have been promising, they fall short of the more dramatic and rapid effects seen with the more effective parent medication – ketamine.
-Esketamine showed modest effect in 3 of the 5 FDA trails that were conducted, but they were not as profound as those seen with ketamine.
+Esketamine showed only a very modest effect in just 3 of the 5 FDA trails that were conducted, but they were not nearly as profound as those seen with ketamine.
 Unfortunately, a number of the patients in those esketamine trials also experienced negative side effects that lasted for 90 minutes or more after using the spray.

-Even so, Janssen is hopeful that FDA approval will be granted in March and while not as effective as ketamine it is a step in the right direction, one that may offer hope to many who do not respond to conventional medications.
-Although Spravato may soon be available and be of benefit to some, it is important to know that a more effective, rapid and safer treatment is available now with the original parent medication - ketamine.
+Even so, Janssen has obtained FDA approval and the nasal spray is available.
+Unfortunately, it is only 25% as effective as RESTORE, and is very expensive, requiring up to 34 treatments during the first year to maintain any benefit.
+While not as effective as ketamine it is a step in the right direction, one that may offer hope to many who do not respond to conventional medications.
+On the positive side, it is good to know that a more effective, rapid and safer treatment is available now - RESTORE.

 RESTORE is the new “Gold Standard” in rapid and effective therapy